This is a standard acid/base problem. You need to

 1) add up all the acetate ion concentrations (as initially dissolved, before anything else reacts with them!)

-2) Recognize that acetate is the conjugate base for acetic acid; some of the acetate will pick up protons from the water to become acetic acid; (these protons are NOT acquired (mostly) from the 10^-7 M amount of initial H+ in pure water! instead, let OH-
+2) Recognize that acetate is the conjugate base for acetic acid; some of the acetate will pick up protons from the water to become acetic acid; (these protons are NOT acquired (mostly) from the 10^-7 M amount of initial H+ in pure water! instead, let OH- be formed)

 3) Write equations relating the acetic acid deprotonation equilibrium and water dissociation equilibrium